 "We’re working hard on finding new investible ideas, and we want to further diversify within and across themes.”

 About the fund

-Triodos Sustainable Pioneer Fund aims to generate positive impact and competitive financial returns from a concentrated portfolio of small- and mid-cap companies providing solutions for Triodos’ seven identified sustainable transition themes.
+Triodos Pioneer Impact Fund aims to generate positive impact and competitive financial returns from a concentrated portfolio of small- and mid-cap companies providing solutions for Triodos’ seven identified sustainable transition themes.
 It invests in companies with sustainable products, technologies and operating models.
 The fund actively engages with companies to drive sustainability at Board level and through collaborative dialogue and active use of shareholder responsibilities, aims to maximise positive impact.
 In 2018, the fund made a return of -11.3% (I-cap).
 The fund’s assets increased to EUR 245.9 million.